ppy/osu-wiki/news/2018-02-22-osu-mania-7k-world-cup-ro16-recap.md

 <a href="#mappool">Mappool</a></br><a href="#matches">Tournament Matches</a></br><a href="#ahead">Looking Ahead</a>

 --------
-If you've already forgotten the events that have transpired last week, here's a video recap by our beloved Junihuhn summarising the highlights of the Group Stage.
+If you've already forgotten the events that have transpired last week, here's a video recap by our beloved [Junihuhn](https://osu.ppy.sh/u/4182339) summarising the highlights of the Group Stage.

-(video link)
+<iframe width="90%" height="450" src="https://www.youtube.com/watch?v=69UAX01RA14" frameborder="0" allowfullscreen></iframe>

 This week in the Round of 16, we had 8 scheduled "Best-of-9" matches taking place over a Sunday.
 Teams this week weren't at risk of elimination, though their performance would significantly impact how they progress through the later stages of this tournament.